 Rushcliffe Borough Council is cracking down on fly tipping, following a rise of over 80% in the amount of rubbish dumped in the borough.

-Over 100 tonnes of waste, including industrial waste, furniture, white goods, oil drums, tyres and garden waste was fly tipped on Rushcliffe’s roads and green spaces between March 2015 and March this year.
+Over 100 tonnes of waste, including industrial waste, furniture, white goods, oil drums, tyres and garden waste was fly tipped on Rushcliffe’s roads and green spaces between March 2015 and March 2016.
 That’s compared to 57 tonnes in 2014/15.

 The Council is now targeting 75 fly tipping hotspots across the borough with glowing ‘evil eyes’ signage and increasing patrols and CCTV to catch the culprits in the act.

 Illegal dumping can pose serious health risks and attract rodents and Streetwise cleaned up 522 incidents of fly tipping across Rushcliffe last year.
-Thanks to new powers which came in in May, local authorities can issue on-the-spot fixed penalty notices of between £150 to £400 to anyone caught illegally dumping waste.
+Thanks to powers which came into force in May 2016, local authorities can issue on-the-spot fixed penalty notices of between £150 to £400 to anyone caught illegally dumping waste.

-If caught and prosecuted, fly tippers face a maximum sentence of a £50,000 fine or 12 months in prison.
+If caught and prosecuted, fly tippers face a maximum £50,000 fine or 12 months sentance in prison.
 Householders also have a responsibility to ensure that household waste produced on their property is passed on to an authorised person to dispose of, and failure to do this can result in a £5,000 fine.

 Cllr Roger Upton, Portfolio Holder for Environment at Rushcliffe Borough Council said: “Fly tipping is bad for the borough, it looks awful, ruins the beautiful countryside and is costly to clear up – and unfortunately it’s happening more often.
 But we’re not complacent about it – we want the fly tippers to know that we’ll be watching them and we’ll take action on those who want to blight our borough.”